LesleyLai/digital-garden/content/Concepts/Laplace transform.md

 > \end{align}
 > $$
 ## Laplace Transform to Solve Differential Equation
 The Laplace transform is a powerful tool for solving differential equations.
-When applied to a differential equation, it typically converts the problem into an algebraic equation.
+When applied to a differential equation, it typically converts the problem into an algebraic equation that we can readily solve with algebra.

 > [!example]- Example: solve $y'' + y = \sin{2t},\ y(0) = 2,\ y'(0) = 1$
 > $$